 Concerns can be raised about equity of the tax-based Mills assessment formula.
-The formula is established by State law and is the only basis on which a local government can offer the program.
+Most fundamentally, the program benefits only owners of taxable real property.
+The Mills assessment formula is established by State law and is the only basis on which a local government can offer that incentive.
 Localities can define their own standards for eligibility, for example by limiting participation to specific property types, locations, or categories of projects.
 Some cities have restricted eligibility to properties with assessed or market values below some limit, such as \$500,000 or \$1 million, or to certain uses.
-Oakland has preferred to spread preservation as widely as possible, looking for geographic and building type diversity and catalyst potential and using the small Mills program as a positive educational tool.
-Staff believes that our existing Mills Act selection criteria (included in every application) do support equitable selections within the capacity of the State law, as they are applied more rigorously than in the early years when we were grateful for any and all participation.
+Oakland has preferred to support preservation as widely as possible, looking for geographic and building type diversity and catalyst potential and using the small Mills program as a positive educational tool.
+Staff believes that Oakland's existing Mills Act selection criteria, spelled out in the application form, do support equitable selections within the capacity of the State law, as they are applied more rigorously than in the early years when we were grateful for any and all participation.

-Application fees are low (no fee for Heritage Property; just over \$600 for Mills Act) and are not collected until a complete and seemingly viable application is submitted.
-Applicants are strongly encouraged (and assisted) to prepare their own applications, avoiding the cost of hiring a consultant as well as getting to know the building and its needs and preparing for active participation in a long-term restoration project.
-(Professional assistance is strongly advised, however, for large development and reuse projects.)
+Application fees are low (no fee for Heritage Property; just over \$650 for Mills Act) and are not collected until a complete and seemingly viable application is submitted.
+Applicants are strongly encouraged (and assisted) to prepare their own applications, avoiding the cost of hiring a consultant while getting to know the building and its needs and preparing for active participation in a long-term hands-on restoration project.
+However, professional assistance is strongly advised for large development and reuse projects.

-Still, the Mills Act cannot address all of Oakland's preservation needs.
+The Mills Act cannot address all of Oakland's preservation needs.
 It is important to consider how else the City can support preservation of at-risk properties that cannot benefit from the tax-based Mills mechanism, such as properties with rock-bottom Prop.
 13 assessments and tax-exempt and publicly owned properties.
-There is a perception among some property owners and real estate advisors that historic property ownership equals entitlement to a grant or a tax break, and it is important to manage such expectations and to be aware of any available Residential Lending or Healthy Homes programs.
+There is a perception among some property owners and real estate advisors that historic property ownership equals entitlement to a grant or a tax break, and it is important to manage such expectations and to be aware of any other available funding such as Residential Lending, Earthquake Safe Homes and Brace and Bolt seismic retrofit programs, Alameda County Healthy Homes, and Oakland's commercial Façade and Tenant Improvement grants.

-2023 MILLS ACT APPLICATIONS
+2024 MILLS ACT APPLICATIONS

-Mills Act applications are accepted from January to May of each year, to allow time for processing by the City and recording with the County by December 31.
+Mills Act applications are accepted from January 1 to May 1 of each year, to allow time for processing by the City and recording with the County by December 31.
 Four Mills Act applications were submitted this year and are before the Landmarks Board for review.
-All four are also applying for Heritage Property designation at this meeting.
+All four are also applying for the prerequisite Heritage Property designation at this meeting.